Dirty NES Glitches

 this

 You could boot up Duck Hunt, and end up with something that sounds and plays like Duck Hunt, but visually is a scrambled abomination.
-This was always a treat because it was infrequent.
-Sometimes the contacts between the cartridge and the console would be so tenuously connected that you could see it struggling to maintain whatever picture it was drawing.
+This was always a treat because it was infrequent. often the connection would be so tenuous that you could actively see it struggling.
 Lines would flicker back and forth, Mario’s face and legs would be swapped, The Duck Hunt Dog would have two faces – weird stuff.

 Dragon Warrior used to boot to something like this sometimes